gabssnake/observablehq-docs/docs/learn/reactive-flow.md

 The resulting dependency tree can be followed easily:

 <div style="max-width: 640px; border-radius: 5px; overflow: hidden; padding: 1rem;">
     <video src="./assets/minimap.mov" alt="User clicks on the Minimap pane, which pulls up a dependency tree view of all the cells in the notebook.
-The user then clicks on each cell in the Minimap to see if it has upstream or downstream dependencies." style="width: 100%; border-radius: 5px; box-shadow: 3px 3px 10px #ccc;" autoplay loop muted></video>
+The user then clicks on each cell in the Minimap to see if it has upstream or downstream dependencies." style="width: 100%; border-radius: 5px; box-shadow: 3px 3px 10px #ccc;" autoplay playsinline loop muted></video>
 </div>

 In this somewhat contrived example, `doublesquaredplus` depends on the `doublesquared` and `value` cells, with `doublequared` depending on `double` and `squared`.
 The Minimap shows us one level up and down from `doublesquared` when we click on it, and indicates that there are more dependencies upstream of `doubled` and `squared`.
 We can follow them by clicking on those cells.